 I’m sort of a big deal in Korea.
-I was invited to eat lunch at a new Korean BBQ restaurant in the Guu neighborhood in 2007 smack dab in the middle of the countries massive anti US beef campaign.
+I was invited to eat lunch at a new Korean BBQ restaurant in the Guu neighbourhood in 2007 smack dab in the middle of the countries massive anti US beef campaign.
 You can see me shoving insanely expensive Korean beef into my mouth at 30 seconds.

 So you get the picture.
 I’m passionate about Korean BBQ.
 I have been on the hunt for authentic Korean food in Toronto since arriving back from my year in Seoul three years ago.
 I almost gave up hope but had a food writer whisper in my ear, Charcoal and Salt.
 On a hot summer afternoon I was feeling particularly lazy with my friend Matt.
 We were lazing by the fountains in the park below our apartment and out of no where had an insatiable craving for Korean BBQ.
 I flipped through my iPhone’s “Restaurant To Do List” and moments later, and with much enthusiasm we spontaneously jumped on the subway bound for Yonge and Finch.